 3. Make Small Changes to Your Routine

 Make small changes to your routine to further stop your bad habits.
 If you overeat while binge watching the latest episode of Suits, try turning off your iPad for dinner time and mindfully eat at the dining table without any distractions.
 Combating a bad food habit is as easy as having healthy snack alternatives available rather than chips, or having a variety of stress management tools within reach.

 Practicing self care and enriching your life so that you are nourishing your soul foods every day is also helpful when it comes to ending your bad habits for good.
 Many times our bad habits are relate to negative emotions or being unfulfilled in our lives.
 Making sure we look after ourselves, meet our emotional needs in a loving and compassionate way and live a life with passion and purpose, the habits will disappear from our live without us even really noticing the shift.
 If you are stuck for ideas on ways you can nourish your Soul Foods, download my free e-book by entering your details below- it has loads of habit-busting ideas (101 suggestions, in fact!)

 Finally, making sure we reward ourselves can be really motivational.
 When you feel a bad habit start creeping into your life again, remember not to suppress your thoughts, but rather, acknowledge the habit you are dissolving from your routine and proceed to redirect that habit!
 After a week of not biting your nails or binge watching Netflix and over-eating on junk then reward yourself with a spa day, mani-pedi or another treat that you know you will enjoy.
 You deserve it!

-If you need a bit more guidance and support in shifting some of your habits and resetting your mindset and routine, then you will love my Reset Bootcamp, a 21 day online journey to resetting your mind, body & soul.
-It starts on Feb 5th and I welcome you to go check it out and be part of the community!
+If you need a bit more guidance and support in shifting some of your habits and resetting your mindset and routine, then you will love my 6-week home-study program, The Unstoppable Woman Project.

 Click the image below to find out more!